Skip to main content

 [§ 628.2, (2)(i)(C)]

-Would credit facilities to finance agricultural land in the path of development (land in transition) be exempt from the definition of HVCRE exposures under the agricultural land exclusion?
+1. Would a credit facility’s financing of agricultural land in the path of development (land in transition) be exempt from the definition of HVCRE exposures under the agricultural land exclusion?

 It depends.
 The agricultural land exclusion does not automatically exclude exposures to land in transition from the definition of HVCRE.
 These exposures would need to be evaluated against the three criteria of the HVCRE definition, as well as all exclusions, to determine whether they are HVCRE exposures.
 FCA reminds System institutions that this rule is a risk-weighting regulation only.
 System scope and eligibility authorities are contained in other provisions of our regulations and in the Farm Credit Act.